 Linear algebra basics

-1. [10 points] Prove that the matrix xy^T has rank equals to one.
+1. [10 points] Prove that the matrix xy^T has rank equals to one or zero.

 2. [20 points] Find SVD of the following matrices: